-- 12.11 Of these eleven objections, four were withdrawn, three were refused, one is still under consideration and the remaining three were granted planning permission after the EA were able to review additional submitted evidence, such as renewed Flood Risk Assessments. - 12.12 The Environment Agency (EA) monitors the water quality of the rivers in the Borough.
+12.12 The Environment Agency (EA) monitors the water quality of the rivers in the Borough.
 The most recent information from the EA states: "The River Test is regarded as one of the finest chalk streams in the world with crystal clear waters supporting a rich diversity of mammal, bird, fish, invertebrate and plant communities".
 The river is classified as a Site of Special Scientific Interest (SSSI) throughout its entire course.
 The geology of the catchment is dominated in the north by chalk, which provides the groundwater upon which the river is dependent.
 The major urban locations in this part of the catchment are Andover and Romsey.
 In contrast, the geology of the southern part of the catchment is dominated by clay, and demonstrates very different stream characteristics.
 Major urban areas here are concentrated along the coast, such as Southampton and Totton.
-It is a highly managed and modified system, with many sections divided into main river and carriers, which historically served a network of mills and water meadow systems10.
+It is a highly managed and modified system, with many sections divided into main river and carriers, which historically served a network of mills and water meadow systems12.